This article has links to products and services we love, which we may make commission from.

 Ullapool is the biggest village on the west coast of the North Coast 500, 1500 inhabitants call this place home and many of them have not so hidden talents.

-Ullapool is a mecca for music lovers, especially those on the ‘trad scene’, like my good friend Kim.
-You can see/hear her sing here!
+Ullapool is a mecca for music lovers like my good friend Kim, especially those on the ‘trad scene’.

-There is always some form of performance, planned or not, kicking off at The Ceilidh Place, The Arch Inn or the Argyll Hotel.
+During summer, there is always some form of performance, planned or not, kicking off at The Ceilidh Place, The Arch Inn or the Argyll Hotel.

 This easy hill walk takes approximately two hours and the views from the top are now amongst my favourite in Scotland.

-Car park spaces are available at the bottom of Stac Pollaidh, please keep to the designated hike trail for your safety.
+Car park spaces are available at the bottom of Stac Pollaidh; please keep to the designated hike trail for your safety.

-If you have ample time and fancy a sidestep to the Outer Hebrides there are daily ferries to the Isle of Lewis (Stornoway) from Ullapool.
-We visited Harris and Lewis recently, it really is a special place.
+If you have ample time and fancy a sidestep to the Outer Hebrides, there are daily ferries to the Isle of Lewis (Stornoway) from Ullapool.

 Where to Stay